 This compelling, alarming, humorous, eloquent, and hopeful presentation in Long Beach, California in 2009 by oceanographer Sylvia Earle becomes ever more relevant to our lives with every day that passes.

-But a major new UN water conference was held in March of this year.
+A major new UN water conference was held in March of this year.
 As Secretary-General Antonio Guterres noted in his closing remarks: “The commitments at this Conference will propel humanity towards the water-secure future every person on the planet needs.”
-He emphasized that “…water is for health, for peace, for sustainable development, and that’s why water needs to be at the center of the global political agenda.“
+He emphasized that “…water is for health, for peace, for sustainable development, and that’s why water needs to be at the center of the global political agenda.

 Addressing the closing Plenary, President of the General Assembly Csaba Kőrösi named the gamechangers that can bring transformative action: “… integrated water and climate policy; a global water information system; early warnings for all, inclusive of transboundary water agreements; and meaningful stakeholder engagement.
 Civil society and the private sector are at the heart of this transformation.”

 The government of Slovenia offered this cohesive statement of the Conference’s conclusions.
-As Slovenia is taking a leading role in the development of transboundary solutions to watershed management (working with 42 other countries), The Humanity Initiative is reaching out to Slovenia as an initial partner in our upcoming efforts to encourage more public awareness of trans-boundary watershed challenges — also to create public pressure on watershed managers to act.
+As Slovenia is taking a leading role in the development of transboundary solutions to watershed management (working with 42 other countries), The Humanity Initiative is reaching out to Slovenia as an initial partner in our upcoming efforts to encourage more public awareness of trans-boundary challenges (see our Watershed Proposal above) — also to create public pressure on watershed managers to act.

-The Danube, as but one example from the 154 major watersheds on the planet, runs through 11 countries and its watershed counts 18 countries in its territory.
+The Danube, as but one example from the 154 major watersheds on the planet, runs through 11 countries and its watershed has 18 in its territory.

 This is a recent BBC investigation (16 August 2022) into how water shortages are now brewing war.